d2l-ai/d2l-en/chapter_preliminaries/autograd.md

 Here, *backpropagate* simply means to trace through the computational graph, filling in the partial derivatives with respect to each parameter.

-And while many other libraries require that we compile a symbolic graph to take automatic derivatives, `autograd` allows us to take derivatives while writing ordinary imperative code.
-Every time we pass data through our model,
-`autograd` builds a graph on the fly, tracking which data combined through which operations to produce the output.
-This graph enables `autograd`
-to subsequently backpropagate gradients on command.
-Here, *backpropagate* simply means to trace through the *computational graph*, filling in the partial derivatives with respect to each parameter.

-There are two distinct modes in autograd, forward mode and reverse mode.
-Deep learning frameworks in default use the reverse mode, which is straightforward to implement the [backpropagation](https://en.wikipedia.org/wiki/Backpropagation) for training neural networks.

 ```{.python .input}
 from mxnet import autograd, np, npx
 npx.set_np()